 - Real Fangs, Real Bite: The vampire fangs were custom-made for each actor, ensuring the perfect sinister smile every time.

 - Fake Blood Recipe: What did they sip when feeding?
-A mix of corn syrup and food colouring—because even vampires need their sugar rush.
+They drank a mixture of corn syrup and food colouring, as even vampires require a sugar rush.

 Love, Death, and All That Drama

-- Inspired by Wuthering Heights: The messy, passionate love triangle between Elena, Stefan, and Damon?
-It’s got major Heathcliff-Catherine vibes from Wuthering Heights.
+- Inspired by Wuthering Heights: the messy, passionate love triangle between Elena, Stefan, and Damon?
+It has strong similarities to the intense and tumultuous relationship between Heathcliff and Catherine in Wuthering Heights.

 Mind-Blowing Plot Details